-You are now committed to the idea of a natural birth and this is where you need to start.
-Going into labor and giving birth is a marathon event for your body and maybe even more demanding on the mind, so preparation is of the highest importance.
+You are now committed to the idea of natural birth and this is where you need to start.
+Going into labour and giving birth is a marathon event for your body and maybe, even more, demanding on the mind, so preparation is of the highest importance.

 As for the physical part of this journey, keeping your body moving helps you gather the strength needed.
-There are many good fitness programs that focus on preparing for delivering, but remember it is recommended to do slower paced exercises.
+There are many good fitness programs that focus on preparing for delivery, but remember it is recommended to do slower-paced exercises.
 Look into walking, swimming or yoga as these are relatively easy on the body while still working out your body and strengthening your pelvis.

-If you work a job that requires you to be sitting down many hours at the time, try to change up the way you work, since this not optimal for getting your baby in position.
+If you work a job that requires you to be sitting down many hours at a time, try to change up the way you work, since this is not optimal for getting your baby in position.
 If you sit down too much, you will tighten up your pelvis.
-When your pelvis is tight, your baby can settle into your pelvis in a posterior position which can prolong labor and cause unnecessary pain.
+When your pelvis is tight, your baby can settle into your pelvis in a posterior position which can prolong labour and cause unnecessary pain.

 A doula is a nonmedical professionally trained birth attendant, who has gone through birth themselves.
-A doula will meet with you and advise you throughout the duration of your pregnancy, work as a coach through labor and help you afterward with basic care and breastfeeding tips.
-Having a doula is a major help through it all and studies have shown a bunch of benefits including, being more likely to have a spontaneous vaginal birth and less likely to have pain medication, epidurals, vacuum assisted birth, C-sections delivery, and post-delivery depression.
+A doula will meet with you and advise you throughout the duration of your pregnancy, work as a coach through labour and help you afterwards with basic care and breastfeeding tips.
+Having a doula is a major help throughout it all and studies have shown a bunch of benefits including, being more likely to have a spontaneous vaginal birth and less likely to have pain medication, epidurals, vacuum-assisted birth, C-sections delivery, and post-delivery depression.